Free Legal Assistance

 - Printed, filled out, placed in an envelope with registrant's name and "Lawyer in the Library" on the outside of the envelope, and brought to the reference desk in the Library.

-- The intake form and signed agreement must be received by 12 noon on the day of the program (3rd Tuesday) so that the attorney has time to prepare for the appointments.
+- The appointment request form and signed agreement must be received by 12 noon on the day of the program (3rd Tuesday) so that the attorney has time to prepare for the appointments.

 - The volunteer attorney will call you at your assigned appointment time.